California Smog Check Program Laws & Regulations

 If you are familiar with these terms, a decently priced scanner, usually around $150.00 dollars, will really help you get to the bottom of your smog check problem.

 Step 2.
 Locate your vehicle's OBD-II Data Link Connector (DLC).
 The data link connecter is usually on the bottom of the driver's side dashboard.
 You've probably never noticed it, but it's right above your left knee.
-This is the case for most vehicles.
-There are manufacturers who place the DLC near the center console.
-If you can't find the connecter in either of these two locations, check your owners manual.

 The data link connector is in the shape of the letter "D", and measurers approximately 2 inches long and 3/4 inches wide.